"If you can create a sense of community in your business and work, you have a winner." - Claude Chouinard

 How do you create that respect and the feeling of being in amongst everybody?

 When I start a new business, I am there full time.
-Here, with One World I was here for a year and a half, living and breathing here, teaching and training the people.
-In my mind, that’s probably the only legacy I can leave on this planet, my knowledge.
+Here, with Oneworld I was here for a year and a half, living and breathing the place, teaching and training the people.
+In my mind, that’s probably the only legacy I will leave on this planet, my knowledge.
 Here we work in hospitality, and I have always been a good host - I have always enjoyed hosting big parties and conventions.
-Bringing people together is something that I love doing, and that is what I teach my people.
+Bringing people together is something that I love doing, and that is what I teach my to my team.

-Here, you are in Bali, you are not in London.
-The balinese are very grounded spiritually, so we do meditation and yoga together.
-I encourage them to do that, for example at One World Ayurveda they do yoga every Sunday.
-My people understand that people are guests, they understand the meaning of retreat, which has two meanings.
+Here, you are in Bali, you are not in London, it is much easier if you respect their traditions.
+The Balinese are very grounded spiritually, so when possible, we do meditation and yoga together.
+I encourage them to do that, for example at Oneworld Ayurveda they do yoga every Sunday.
+My tribe understand that participants are guests, they understand the meaning of retreat, which has two meanings.
 So it is a retreat, and re-treat.
-We are here to treat people and we treat people well.
-Always, whenever my people have a decision to make, they think will that please one of our guests five senses or will that bother one of their five senses.
+We are here to treat people and we treat them well.
+Always, whenever my staff have a decision to make, they think will that please one of our guests five senses or will that bother one of their five senses.

-Yes - we have a short video all about the five senses and giving, which we had done by a young javanese woman.
-It’s easy for new staff to understand, and it is fun.
+We have a short animated video all about the five senses and giving, which we had done by a young Javanese woman.
+It’s easy to understand, and it is fun.
 When we have new staff, it’s quite easy, because they get into the ambiance.
 We don’t really have any staff turnover - when staff leave it’s because they are going to work on a ship or going abroad, which I encourage.
-They know that if ever they come back they have a job with us.
+They know that whenever they come back they will have a job with us.

 “At one point you have to accept that two plus two equals four and one plus three equals four.
 You reach the same goal, but in a different way.”

-Now that you have 280 people in your business, how does everything run so smoothly when you can’t be everywhere at once?
+Now that you have over 300 people in your business, how does everything run so smoothly when you can’t be everywhere at once?

 I always look at one of my idols, Richard Branson.
-He has 400 companies and thousands and thousands of staff, and he’s not there all of the time, he’s not everywhere.
+He has 400 companies and more than 70,000 staff, and he’s not there all of the time, he’s not everywhere.
 So it’s a matter of trusting, and finding the right people at higher level management.
 It is difficult when it’s a company that you’ve built yourself, and I’m sure Richard has gone through the same thing with Virgin to start with, when he let go of the management.
 For me he is a mentor, in a way.
-I have a lot of respect for what he is doing.
+I don’t need to be a billionaire, yet have a lot of respect for what he is doing.
 At one point you have to accept that two plus two equals four and one plus three equals four.
 You reach the same goal, but in a different way.

 What impact did this experience have on you, not letting go?

 It was the most stressful time.
 I was checking everything, checking every bar on every t and every dot on every i, it was a test.
-It was a test, we are always being tested in life, and this was one of those times.
+It was a test, we are always being tested in life, and this was one of those times, the impact was growth, once I was able to let go, then I had time to focus on more important issues, the growth of our company.

 And did your management team make mistakes when you started to let go?